 “No hormones added” or “no hormones administered”

 Hormone usage is regulated by the USDA and varies depending on the type of animal.
-The claim “no hormones administered” can appear on a beef label if the producer can prove that no hormones were used in raising the cattle.
+The claim “no hormones administered” can appear on a food packaging for beef if the producer can prove that no hormones were used in raising the cattle.

 A claim that is often misunderstood, processed is defined by the USDA to mean that a food that has undergone “a change of character.”
 Often “processed” is understood to refer to packaged foods that are generally unhealthy.
 But processed foods also include those with high nutrient contents, such as roasted nuts (rather than unprocessed raw nuts), tofu (rather than unprocessed edamame), and canned green beans (rather than fresh green beans).